stop-gaming/markdown-blog/published/about.md

 Below is a short example:

-If you want to build a personal blog, I recommend using [Markdown Resume Blog](https://zhangjian.resumes.dev) which is developed by me.
+If you want to build a personal blog, I recommend using [Developer Portfolio](https://github.com/developer-portfolios/developer-portfolio) which is developed by me.